 We awarded the most points to the models that were compatible with the most apps, and for those that retained the most functionality for each app.
 Next, we looked at if these products could receive phone calls and allow you to answer, or if they just showed a notification to alert you to answer your phone

-We also checked to see if the watch has the necessary hardware to allow you to pay for things, using either Apple Pay, Android Pay, or Samsung Pay.
+We also checked to see if the watch has the necessary hardware to allow you to pay for things, using either Apple Pay, Google Pay, or Samsung Pay.
 We also awarded points if there was a built-in GPS unit in the watch, giving you the freedom to leave your phone behind and still retain navigation abilities.

 Finally, we compared and evaluated the ability of each watch to control your music, whether the controls automatically appeared when you went to play music